callmecavs/layzr.js/README.md

 ### CDN

 Copy and paste one of the following `<script>` tags.

-Note the version number in the `src` attribute.
+Note the version number in the `src` attributes.

 #### [jsDelivr](http://www.jsdelivr.com/projects/layzr.js)